• Skip to main content

 Instructions

-• Add your favorite oatmeal toppings - berries, brown sugar, a scoop of yogurt or apple sauce, granola, raisins, or nuts.
+• Add your favorite oatmeal toppings - berries, brown sugar, a scoop of yogurt or homemade applesauce, Homemade Almond Spiced Granola, raisins, or nuts.

 Notes

 • Store leftovers in the fridge up to 3 days.
-Reheat in the microwave with a little milk.
+Reheat in the microwave with a little milk or water.

 Reader Interactions